 I read it over and over again, tears streaming and heart aching.

 I emailed my dad.
 I read the Isaiah passage again.
 I sent a separate email to my siblings.
 I read the passage again and emailed the other families in our home fellowship.
-I read the first few of the outpouring of responses that the Momys were giving to my news from the night before, but it was too much for my overloaded emotions.
+I read the first few of the outpouring of responses that my friends were giving to my news from the night before, but it was too much for my overloaded emotions.
 I was not prepared for the pure love that poured through those dear friends into me.

 And there was a household that needed me to keep functioning, hurting or no hurting.
 There was work to be done.
 There were many little faces that showed they didn’t understand why Mommy’s eyes looked different.
 There was the littlest boy, Stephen, who is scared of me when I blow my nose.